Adults direct payments

 Managed Payroll companies charge a small fee but they will save a lot of time and trouble in the long run because it takes on the full administrative responsibility of making payments.
 In any case, employers are strongly advised to use a Managed Payroll company.

-Further information about Managed Payroll companies can be provided by Personalisation Support in Camden who may be able to provide contact details of companies that other direct payment recipients in Camden are using.
+Further information about Managed Payroll companies can be provided by People Plus who may be able to provide contact details of companies that other direct payment recipients in Camden are using.

 2. How a trusted family member or friend (Suitable Person) could support you